bgramaje/notes/University/FLA/1_FirstOrderLogic.md

 #### Satisfacción

 An interpretation M satisfies a formula ϕ if there is a valuation mappingα such that [ϕ]<sup>M</sup><sub>α</sub> = true.
+If M satisfies ϕ for *ALL* valuations α, we say that M is a model of ϕ (written M |= ϕ).

+> Note that, given M and a sentence ϕ, either M |= ϕ or M |= ¬ϕ holds

+An interpretation M is a model of a set of formulas Φ (written M |= Φ) if M is a model of each formula φ in Φ, i.e., for all φ ∈ Φ, we have M |= φ

+> Para que la interpretación M sea un model de un conjunto de fórmulas, dicha M tiene que ser modelo de cada fórmula que conforma el conjunto de fórmulas.

 ##### Ejemplo diapo 14.